Characterization of topological phase transitions from a non-Abelian topological state and its Galois conjugate through condensation and confinement order parameters: Introduction

-We supplement our analytical arguments with numerical study, which fully matches the analytical findings, and in particular confirms the point that the critical exponents for the disorder parameter (the anyon deconfinement fraction) are the same as for the order parameter (the anyon condensate fraction), reinforcing the role played by the self-duality of the Potts model.
+We supplement our analytical arguments with numerical study, which fully matches the analytical findings, and in particular confirms the point that the critical exponents for the disorder parameter (the anyon deconfinement fraction) are the same as those for the order parameter (the anyon condensate fraction), reinforcing the role played by the self-duality of the Potts model.
 Specifically, for the DFib model, we obtain that it is described by the unitary minimal model with $c=14/15$, with critical exponents $\eta=4/15$, $\nu=3/4$, and $\beta=1/10$, with $c$ the central charge and $\eta$, $\nu$, and $\beta$ the exponents for correlations at criticality, correlation length, and order parameter, respectively.
 The DYL model is described by a non-unitary minimal model with $c=8/35$, where the critical exponents are $\eta=8/35$, $\nu=7/6$, and $\beta=2/15$.

 The paper is organized as follows.
-Sec.
-II reviews the PEPS description of the ground states and excited states of the string-net models.
-Sec.
-III focuses on the analytic and numerical results of DFib string-net, and Sec.
-IV focuses on the analytic and numerical results of the DYL string-net.
+Section II reviews the PEPS description of the ground states and excited states of the string-net models.
+Section III focuses on the analytic and numerical results of DFib string-net, and Sec.~IV focuses on the analytic and numerical results of the DYL string-net.
+Finally, we conclude in Sec.~V.